jgi-kbase/AssemblyHomologyService/README.md

 These instructions assume
 * MongoDB is running in a location accessible to the AHS.
-* The Mash binary is available in the system path.
+* The `mash` binary is available in the system path.

 Loading data is accomplished via the `assembly_homology` CLI.
 Get CLI help via the `-h` option: